carlosvidalgutierrez3/RPi_check_public_ip/README.md

 Enable the service to run at boot:

-`sudo systemctl enable myscript.service`
+`sudo systemctl enable telegram-bot.service`

 Start the service:

-`sudo systemctl start myscript.service'`
+`sudo systemctl start telegram-bot.service'`